BFergerson/Beam/README.md

 ## Connecting a Client ##

 Starting a server creates a thread to handle incoming connections, reading/writing to the socket, and notifying handlers.
+Now that we have a server created and listening we will need to connect a client to it.

-Now that we have a server created and listening we will need to connect a client to it
+This code connects a client to a server at 127.0.0.1 on TCP port 45800

 ```java
 BeamClient client = new BeamClient (127.0.0.1, 45800);
 client.connect ();